tlevine/www.thomaslevine.com/content/!/tom-seeks-open-data-work/index.md

 [how in-browser charting tools are used](/!/socrata-users/), and [what sorts of data are available in a data catalog](/!/missouri-data-licensing/).

-If you are giving grants in relation to open data, we should talk.
+**If you are giving grants in relation to open data**, we should talk.
 I have a [long list](https://github.com/tlevine/open-data-things) of things that I want to do, and it's way more than I can possibly do;
 I can prioritize them somewhat based on your interests.